siv2r/bip-frost-signing/README.md

 Each signer sends their *pubnonce* to the coordinator, who aggregates them using *NonceAgg* to produce an aggregate nonce and sends it back to all signers.

 [^nonce-serialization-detail]: We treat the *secnonce* and *pubnonce* as grammatically singular even though they include serializations of two scalars and two elliptic curve points, respectively.
-This treatment may be confusing for readers familiar with the [FROST paper][olaf].
+This treatment may be confusing for readers familiar with the internal workings of FROST.
-However, serialization is a technical detail that is irrelevant for users of FROST interfaces.
+However, the internal structure of the *secnonce* and the *pubnonce* is a technical detail that is irrelevant for users of FROST interfaces.

 **Second communication round:**
 At this point, every signer has the required data to sign, which, in the algorithms specified below, is stored in a data structure called [Session Context](#session-context).